idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 * mostly BMP (2 byte) and some 1 byte code points

-* using 4 byte code points throughout
+* using 4 byte code points regularly

 If we join two strings together we can upgrade/widen the one or the other as required.
 The only real problem is that anyone wanting to